emqx/emqx-coap/README.md

 - if {username} and {password} are not correct, an uauthorized error will be returned.
 - coap client should do keepalive work periodically to keep mqtt session online, especially those devices in a NAT network.

 CoAP Client NOTES
 -----------------
-emq-coap gateway does not accept POST and DELETE requests.
+emqx-coap gateway does not accept POST and DELETE requests.

 Topics in URI should be percent-encoded, but corresponding uri_path option has percent-encoding converted.
 Please refer to RFC 7252 section 6.4, "Decomposing URIs into Options":